DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 ----------
 A core element of Azure Stack HCI is **Storage Spaces Direct**.
 However, prior to Storage Spaces Direct, **Storage Spaces** was first introduced in Windows 7 and Windows Server 2012.
 It is conceptually similar to RAID, implemented in software, allowing you to group three or more internal/external drives together into a storage pool and then use capacity from that pool to create Storage Spaces, onto which you can run your workloads.
 Storage Spaces was simple and efficient to manage, offered more advanced functionality like thin provisioning, and provided redundancy against disk failure, or in the event of a Windows Server Failover Cluster, redundancy against node failure.

 Fast forward to Windows Server 2016 and the evolution of Storage Spaces, into **Storage Spaces Direct**, which in turn, transformed Windows Server into a true hyperconverged infrastructure solution.
-With Storage Spaces Direct, administrators could continue to benefit from the ease of administration, but now, with a high performance, scalable storage solution incorperating some of the latest storage enhanecments such as **caching**, **tiering**, **resiliency** and **erasure coding** to name but a few.
+With Storage Spaces Direct, administrators could continue to benefit from the ease of administration, but now, with a high performance, scalable storage solution incorperating some of the latest storage enhancements such as **caching**, **tiering**, **resiliency** and **erasure coding** to name but a few.

 ### Explore Storage Settings
 For this section, you'll use Windows Admin Center to explore some of the key storage settings within Azure Stack HCI.